Where is ITV detective drama McDonald and Dodds filmed?

 Where is the police station filmed?

-Various interiors were filmed in a studio in Bristol – including the police station.
+Various interiors were filmed at The Bottle Yard Studio in Bristol – including the police station.

 James Murray, who plays Chief Superintendent Houseman, joked: “I didn’t really get to see the beautiful Bath vistas that everyone else got to see quite as much.
 But that was fine because it kept me miserable like my character.”